OGRECave/ogre/Docs/src/manual.md

 ## Shadow Colour

-The colour which is used to darken the areas in shadow is set by SceneManager::setShadowColour; it defaults to a dark grey (so that the underlying colour still shows through a bit).
+The colour which is used to darken the areas in shadow is set by Ogre::SceneManager::setShadowColour; it defaults to a dark grey (so that the underlying colour still shows through a bit).

-Note that if you’re using texture shadows you have the additional option of using [Integrated Texture Shadows](#Integrated-Texture-Shadows) rather than being forced to have a separate pass of the scene to render shadows.
+Note that if you’re using texture shadows you have the additional option of using @ref Integrated-Texture-Shadows rather than being forced to have a separate pass of the scene to render shadows.
 In this case the ’modulative’ aspect of the shadow technique just affects the colour of the shadow texture.

 # Additive Light Masking {#Additive-Light-Masking}

 Additive light masking is about rendering the scene many times, each time representing a single light contribution whose influence is masked out in areas of shadow.
 Each pass is combined with (added to) the previous one such that when all the passes are complete, all the light contribution has correctly accumulated in the scene, and each light has been prevented from affecting areas which it should not be able to because of shadow casters.
 This is an effective technique which results in very realistic looking lighting, but it comes at a price: more rendering passes.

 As many technical papers (and game marketing) will tell you, rendering realistic lighting like this requires multiple passes.
-Being a friendly sort of engine, Ogre frees you from most of the hard work though, and will let you use the exact same material definitions whether you use this lighting technique or not (for the most part, see [Pass Classification and Vertex Programs](#Pass-Classification-and-Vertex-Programs)).
-In order to do this technique, Ogre automatically categorises the [Passes](#Passes) you define in your materials into 3 types:
+Being a friendly sort of engine, Ogre frees you from most of the hard work though, and will let you use the exact same material definitions whether you use this lighting technique or not (for the most part, see @ref Pass-Classification-and-Vertex-Programs).
+In order to do this technique, Ogre automatically categorises the @ref Passes you define in your materials into 3 types:

 1.  ambient Passes categorised as ’ambient’ include any base pass which is not lit by any particular light, i.e. it occurs even if there is no ambient light in the scene.
 The ambient pass always happens first, and sets up the initial depth value of the fragments, and the ambient colour if applicable.
 It also includes any emissive / self illumination contribution.
 Only textures which affect ambient light (e.g. ambient occlusion maps) should be rendered in this pass.
 2.  diffuse/specular Passes categorised as ’diffuse/specular’ (or ’per-light’) are rendered once per light, and each pass contributes the diffuse and specular colour from that single light as reflected by the diffuse / specular terms in the pass.
 Areas in shadow from that light are masked and are thus not updated.
 The resulting masked colour is added to the existing colour in the scene.
 Again, no textures are used in this pass (except for textures used for lighting calculations such as normal maps).
 3.  decal Passes categorised as ’decal’ add the final texture colour to the scene, which is modulated by the accumulated light built up from all the ambient and diffuse/specular passes.

-In practice, [Passes](#Passes) rarely fall nicely into just one of these categories.
+In practice, @ref Passes rarely fall nicely into just one of these categories.
 For each Technique, Ogre compiles a list of ’Illumination Passes’, which are derived from the user defined passes, but can be split, to ensure that the divisions between illumination pass categories can be maintained.
 For example, if we take a very simple material definition:

 ```cpp
 material TestIllumination